PineconeTree/PineconeTree/README.md

 -
 - 📝 I'm always looking to improve my code!
 Let me know if there's some way that my code could be improved -
-- 🌱 I’m currently learning learning web development in javascript and cybersecurity concepts.
-I am also currently learning rust but I would not say I am proficient at it yet.
 - ⚡ My primary operating system is EndeavourOS (Arch linux) but I work with Windows 11 daily.